 Card Benefits:

-- 3 points per $1 on Southwest purchases
+- 4 points per $1 on Southwest Airline purchases (previously 3 points)

-- 2 points per $1 on local transit and commuting, including rideshare
+- 2 points per $1 spent on gas stations and restaurants

 - No foreign transaction fees